 What is FERPA?

-The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects a student’s educational records.
-This law gives students and their parents/guardians access to their educational records, the right to make any changes to it, and control over the disclosure of personal information to outside parties.
-When a student turns 18 or matriculates into college, FERPA rights transfer to them.
+The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects a student’s educational and school health care records.
+This law gives students and their parents/guardians access to their educational and school health care records, the right to make any changes to them, and control over the disclosure of personal information to outside parties.

 How does this impact you?